What happens when you travel faster than the fastest physical thing in the universe?

 The Influence of Gravity Wells

 “Slowing to minimum accel,” murmured the Pilot.
 Starfaring ships all travelled at similar rates that depended greatly on the flow of the Airts, but when they came into range of any other gravity well, they slowed to a speed limited by the abilities of the Pilot, which had something to do with their power of the magics that Pilot could command.
 A Pilot could will the ship not to travel at the extent of its available speed, however, which was essential for docking.Faster-Than-Light Travel functions differently depending on a starfaring ship's proximity to a Gravity Well.
 Gravity wells create ripples in the currents of the Cosmic Sea.
 Those ripples disrupt the natural flow of the Airt currents.
 Within range of other gravity wells, it becomes impossible for starfaring ships to find the flow of those disrupted currents.
 Faster-than-light travel ceases to be possible, until those gravity wells are once again separated.
-But larger gravity wells, such as those of stars and stellar objects, throw out ripples that are simply too large to be perceived by a starfarer as such.
+The most powerful Star-Pilots can travel at almost the speed of light: 20 star-leagues per second.
+Most can manage a fraction of that, with the least experienced spellcasters managing 1 star-league per second at their highest speed.
+Larger gravity wells, such as those of stars and stellar objects, throw out ripples that are simply too large to be perceived by a starfarer as such.
 Those influences are so dominant, and so spread out over broad distances, that they are more like tides or trade winds.
 These limit travel times within a relatively similar range, and Pilot ability has little effect on this.
+Distances at interplanetary speeds are usually measured in a number of days or weeks of travel, and only proximity seems to affect this.
 It is in wormholes that the true effects of Faster-Than-Light Travel are experienced.
 The direct interstellar gravitational connections between stars and stellar objects are direct conduits that are perhaps a bit more like slipstreams, allowing even greater feats of acceleration.
 However, they are enclosed systems, offering only direct passage and little freedom of deviation in one's course.
 Put another way, the rapids that they represent are simply moving too quickly for a ship to get away from the speed and power of their flow.
+Counterintuitively, Pilot ability once again has a bearing here.
+The most accomplished seem to find faster pathways than less accomplished ones.

 Don't forget that you can click on the blue compass on the left to access the Table of Contents at any time!